-Generally, common stock offerings by BDCs are priced based on the market price of the currently outstanding shares of common stock, less a small discount of approximately 5% (which may be higher or lower depending on market conditions).
+Generally, common stock offerings by BDCs are priced based on the market price of the currently outstanding shares of common stock, less a small discount of approximately 5% (which may be higher or lower depending on market conditions); provided, however, the Company may sell shares of common stock through the ATM program at no discount, other than sales commissions payable to Jefferies LLC which will not be greater than 3%.
 Accordingly, even when shares of the Company's common stock trade at a market price below NAV, this proposal would permit the Company to offer and sell shares of its common stock in accordance with pricing standards that market conditions generally require, subject to the conditions described below in connection with any offering undertaken pursuant to this proposal.
 This Proxy Statement is not an offer to sell securities.
 Securities may not be offered or sold in the United States absent registration with the SEC or an applicable exemption from SEC registration requirements.